HeartsBRL/hearts_navigation/README.md

 * jetpack 4.6
 * ROS Melodic (Installed using [this link](https://www.stereolabs.com/blog/ros-and-nvidia-jetson-nano/) and taking reference from [official installation guide](http://wiki.ros.org/melodic/Installation/Ubuntu)

 **NOTE: during installation of any of the software, if it is asked to install opencv just find opencv4 in jetson nano and change path to the same.
-Also refer to [this](https://github.com/ros-perception/vision_opencv/issues/345) repository**
+Also refer to [this](https://github.com/ros-perception/vision_opencv/issues/345) repository for more information**

 ## Performance